 This blues in Eb, the chord progression of which is shown in footnote 2 of the opening chapter, is a poster child for chromatic music that's difficult in music notation for all but experts.
 My source for it is the Mingus Fakebook, Hal Leonard (1991).
 Trying to learn this piece from this source was one of the stimuli that sent me down the path to PKP.
-The key signature of 3 flats and the home tonic of Eb jointly identify the Ionian mode //I as the reference mode for the accidentals that determine blues notes.
+The key signature of 3 flats and the home tonic of Eb jointly identify the Ionian mode II as the reference mode for the accidentals that determine blues notes.
 This is an example of the often misleading nature of key signatures.
-A 5-flats or 6-flats key signature indicating Dorian or Aeolian modes of Eb would be closer to the //RM.L blues that governs the piece for this tonic.
+A 5-flats or 6-flats key signature indicating Dorian or Aeolian modes of Eb would be closer to the II RM.L blues that governs the piece for this tonic.

 The simple melody line is mostly in the 6-note minor blues sub-scale.
 Bars 6-7 are a variation that goes "outside" the blues.
 In bar 7, the 1.p2 notation means the first note is "crushed" into the second note on the same beat.
 The melody is played in swing-feel 4/4 time.
-No downbeat line is required because commas indicate phrases terminated by a downbeat, with the next note on upbeat.